-International business principles and operations.
+International Business Principles and Operations.
 At least 15 semester hours of approved courses in international business are required.
-Students must take either IBS 300 Principles of International Business or ECN 306 Survey of International Economics and the international Economics and the international course in their major.
-Other international business courses available as electives are:
+Students must take either IBS 300 Principles of International Business or ECN/IBS 306 Survey of International Economics and the international course in their major.
+Other international business courses available as electives are